NBISweden/development-guidelines/README.md

 * Some types of data may even only exist in certain folders or on certain machines.
 Do not proliferate this kind of data, *not even internally*.
-Also avoid putting this type of data in Dropbox, Google Drive or in similar cloud storage.
+Also avoid putting this type of data in Dropbox, Google Drive or in similar cloud storage or shared network drive.
 * If a password is published by mistake, *you need to change the password* (with everything that this entails).
 It is *not* enough to remove/reverse the commit or submit a new commit with the password